DeafblindEngineer/DeafblindEngineer/README.md

 The Calma Project is a full-stack web development project based on a traditional LAMP stack.
 The core focus of the project is to build a responsive web site with accessibility at the forefront of the design process.

-* Project URL: currently unavailable
+* Project URL: Currently unavailable
-* Repository: n/a
+* Repository: Private
 ### The Tengwar Project
 **Project Technologies:**
 * LAMP Stack (Linux, Apache, MySQL PHP) and WordPress